flowersteam/lamorel/README.md

         return {"loss": loss}
 ```

 Once defined, users must give their custom Updater to the Caller.
+Note that Updater's constructor can take keyword arguments using config files (see next section).

 Whenever needed, users can call their Updater with data (i.e. contexts and candidates) along with any additional keyword argument (e.g. labels).
 Because multiple LLM servers can be deployed, we also dispatch the Updater's computation.
 When one calls the Updater with data, contexts and candidates are dispatched over the multiple servers (where each runs the Updater).